- The U.S. job market has almost 600,000 openings requesting cybersecurity-related skills.

 Cost of exam

-ISACA offers a variety of training options, including virtual instructor-led courses, online, on-demand training, review, review manuals, question databases, and more.
+ISACA offers a variety of training options, including virtual instructor-led courses, online and on-demand training, review manuals and question databases.
 Numerous books and self-study materials are also available on Amazon.

 Training opportunities for the CISA certification are plentiful.
-Udemy offers more than 90 CISA-related courses, lectures, practice exams, question sets and more.
-On Pluralsight, you'll find five courses with 22 hours of information systems auditor training that cover all CISA job practice domains.
+Udemy offers more than 160 CISA-related courses, lectures, practice exams, question sets and more.
+On Pluralsight, you’ll find 12 courses with 27 hours of information systems auditor training covering all CISA job practice domains for the CISA job practice areas.

 Beyond the top 5: More cybersecurity certifications

-In addition to these must-have credentials, there are many other certifications available to fit the career needs of any IT professional interested in information security.
+In addition to these must-have credentials, many other certifications are available to fit the career needs of any IT professional interested in information security.
+Business owners should consider employing workers with these credentials as well.

-While it didn't make the top five this year, the SANS GIAC Security Essentials (GSEC) remains an excellent entry-level credential for IT professionals seeking to demonstrate that they understand information security terminology and concepts but also possess skills and technical expertise necessary to occupy "hands-on" security roles.
+- The SANS GIAC Security Essentials (GSEC) certification remains an excellent entry-level credential for IT professionals seeking to demonstrate that they not only understand information security terminology and concepts but also possess the skills and technical expertise necessary to occupy “hands-on” security roles.

-If you find incident response and investigation intriguing, check out the Logical Operations CyberSec First Responder (CFR) certification.
-This ANSI-accredited and U.S. DoDD-8570 compliant credential recognizes security professionals who can design secure IT environments, perform threat analysis, and respond appropriately and effectively to cyberattacks.
-Logical Operations offers other certifications, including the Master Mobile Application Developer (MMAD), Certified Virtualization Professional (CVP), Certified Cyber Secure Coder and CloudMASTER.
+- If you find incident response and investigation intriguing, check out the Logical Operations CyberSec First Responder (CFR) certification.
+This ANSI-accredited and U.S. DoD-8570-compliant credential recognizes security professionals who can design secure IT environments, perform threat analysis, and respond appropriately and effectively to cyberattacks.
+Logical Operations also offers other certifications, including Master Mobile Application Developer (MMAD), Certified Virtualization Professional (CVP), Cyber Secure Coder and CloudMASTER.

-The Identity Management Institute (IMI) offers several credentials for identity and access management, data protection, identity protection, identity governance, and more.
-The IAPP, which focuses on privacy, has a small but growing number of certifications as well.
+- The Identity Management Institute offers several credentials for identity and access management, data protection, identity protection, identity governance and more.
+The International Association of Privacy Professionals (IAPP), which focuses on privacy, has a small but growing number of certifications as well.

-The SECO-Institute, in cooperation with the Security Academy Netherlands and APMG, is behind the Cyber Security & Governance Certification Program, an up-and-coming European option that may be headed for the U.S. in the next year or two.
+- The SECO-Institute, in cooperation with the Security Academy Netherlands and APMG, is behind the Cyber Security & Governance Certification Program; SECO-Institute certifications aren’t well known in the United States, but their popularity is growing.

-Finally, it may be worth your time to browse the Chartered Institute of Information Security accreditations, which are the U.K. equivalent of the U.S. DoDD 8570 certifications and the corresponding 8140 framework.
+- It also may be worth your time to browse the Chartered Institute of Information Security accreditations, the U.K. equivalent of the U.S. DoD 8570 certifications and the corresponding 8140 framework.